-- No person shall set, use or maintain any type of snare unless they have first passed a Fish and Wildlife-approved trapper education course and carry on their person appropriate certification thereof. - All natural baits consisting of fish, bird or mammal carcasses or flesh used in trapping with live-capture cable restraints must be covered or concealed from view except when placed at least 30 feet from any trap set.
+- No person shall set, use or maintain any type of snare unless they have first passed a Fish and Wildlife-approved trapper education course and carry on their person appropriate certification thereof. - All live capture cable restraints must include a relaxing-type lock, except when submerged underwater or when set for mink, muskrat, nutria or weasel. - All natural baits consisting of fish, bird or mammal carcasses or flesh used in trapping with live-capture cable restraints must be covered or concealed from view except when placed at least 30 feet from any trap set.

-Live-capture cable restraints set for mink, muskrat and nutria are subject to the following requirements:
+Live-capture cable restraints set for mink, muskrat, nutria and weasel are subject to the following requirements:

-- All such traps must be constructed of aircraft cable or crucible wire measuring 1/32, 3/64 or 1/16 inches in diameter, equipped with a swivel and set within 50 feet of the mean high water line; - All such traps must be equipped with a stop to prevent the average loop diameter from exceeding 4 inches; and, - All such traps must be set so that the distance between the ground/walking surface to the top of the loop does not exceed 7 inches.
+- All such traps must be constructed of aircraft cable or crucible wire measuring 1/32, 3/64 or 1/16 inches in diameter, equipped with a swivel; - Mink, muskrat and nutria cable restraints must be set within 50 feet of the mean high water line. - All such traps must be equipped with a stop to prevent the average loop diameter from exceeding 4 inches; and,

+All such traps must be set so that the distance between the ground/walking surface to the top of the loop does not exceed 7 inches.